Heat Pump Shipments Climbed 16% in February as A/C Volumes Slid Again

 A 30-year veteran of residential HVAC who's crawled through more attics than he can count.

 U.S. heat pump shipments rose 16% in February, the biggest February gain the category has posted since 2021, according to AHRI's monthly tracker.
-Central air conditioners fell nearly 22%.
-Gas furnaces slipped 5.6%.
-Combined A/C and heat pump volume came in at 638,841 units, roughly flat against February 2025.
+Standalone air conditioners slipped 4.2%, to 328,145 units from 342,542 a year earlier.
+Combined A/C and heat pump volume came in at 638,841 units, up just 0.4% and effectively flat against February 2025.
+Gas warm-air furnaces are down 12.9% year-to-date through February, at 462,536 units.

 That flat total is the interesting number.
 Buyers aren't delaying replacement, they're switching category.